 Watch out for: Facial swelling, hives or prolonged redness.
 Plus, while tingling is ok (it’s probably the peppermint oil), burning isn’t.
 Nor is tenderness.
 Otis Redding may have encouraged us to “try a little”, but I don’t think he was talking about sensitive scalps!

 So if you experience any of these symptoms, stop using the products immediately and seek medical advice.

 Although Nioxin fights dandruff, its initial reaction might be just the opposite.
 (I told you it made a crummy first impression, didn’t I?!)
 The thing is, after a long time of lying fallow, the scalp suddenly kicks into life.

 This might make it feel itchy, which could cause you to scratch it, which could lead to flaking.
 Charming.

 Watch out for: Abnormal levels of flaking.
 Like, snake-shedding-skin kind of stuff.
 The itchy stage should pass after a week, no longer than two.
 If it persists, try reducing application to once or twice a week and if there’s still no improvement, consider stopping altogether.

 This is definitely one I’d “power through” if you can.
-Because during the first 2 weeks of using Nioxin, I couldn’t help wondering what all the fuss was about.
+Because during the first 2 weeks of using Nioxin System 6, I kept wondering what all the fuss was about.
 I was even annoyed at my hairdresser friend for recommending it to me.